DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-19 2D Art Meeting Notes.md

 - The deadline for a _trailer_ is *Jan 11th*.
 	- This means that many in-game assets should be done in time to film a focused trailer by then.
 	- Maybe not every menu or icon needs to be finished by then
-- The deadline for in-game assets is Jan
+- The deadline for in-game assets is *Jan 19th*.
+Why?
+If we want our demo to be playable in time for the Press Preview, then we need to submit by *Jan 26th*.

 ### Allister Redesign

 ### In-Game Elements